 - Pan fry leftover gyoza or bake in a toaster oven until it's warm.

-- Pack soy sauce in a sauce container (I bought in local Daiso.
-Check Amazon).
+- Pack soy sauce in a sauce container (I bought it at a local Daiso, a Japanese dollar store).

 - Wash tomatoes and lettuce, and pat dry.
 Place nicely in the bento box along with broccoli.

 - Pack cooled gyoza, tamagoyaki, and chikuwa cucumber.